 MFRS 9 introduces an expected credit loss model on impairment that replaces the incurred loss impairment model used in MFRS 139.
 The expected credit loss model is forward-looking and eliminates the need for a trigger event to have occurred before credit losses are recognised.

-The Company is currently assessing the financial impact that may arise from the adoption of MFRS 9 and intends to adopt MFRS 9 together with MFRS 17 on 1 January 2021.
+The Company intends to adopt MFRS 9 together with MFRS 17.